Mega Review: Includes all releases

 Yellow”s toy does include a replacement gun for Stick’s ride armor.
 The heavy gun now has a hand that looks like a more appropriate grip and is no longer glued (weakly) to the toy.
 CM’s also added an attachment piece to this release so the gun could be mounted in bike mode.

-Though I never heard of it happening, the first three releases also come with plastic locks on the swing arms.
-CMs felt these locks were easily broken so they included a second set in the baggy that included the armor-mode display stand.
-Later toys switched to metal locks.
+Though I never heard of the locks breaking, CMs felt the plastic locks on the swing arm for the wheels was too easily broken so they included a second set in the baggy that included the armor-mode display stand with the first three releases.
+Subsequent releases had metal locks.

 A longer-term durability issue to watch out for is thin cracks on hinges.
 Many of the hinged parts are made of very thin plastic so the slightest pressure in an unnatural direction can cause stress marks or cracks.